-For more information about VLANs, see "Virtual Local Area Networks (VLANs)" in the Switching on the AR410 chapter or Switching on the AR440S, AR441S and AR450S chapter in the Software Reference.
+For more information about VLANs, see "Virtual Local Area Networks (VLANs)" in the Switching chapter in the Software Reference.

 Point to Point Protocol (PPP)

 The Point-to-Point Protocol (PPP) establishes a connection between the router and a service provider, on demand.
 PPP provides mechanisms for transmitting data over synchronous connections, ISDN, ACC and L2TP calls, groups of TDM slots, and Ethernet.